 2. Now, click the ‘Display’ tab and look at the ‘Name’ field in the particular ‘Device’ section.

-How to replace laptop graphics cards?
+How do you replace laptop graphics cards?

 The genuine and verified method to check the corresponding graphics card in the laptop having Windows 7 Operating System installed in it via the following simple steps